Mathieu-Desrochers/Schemings/documentation/macros/define-service.md

 define-service
 --------------
-A service can be any procedure.
+A service can be any procedure, but

-Using this macro provides free features,
+using this macro provides free features.
-such as monitoring of execution time.

     (define-service ([service-name] ...)
       ...)

+If the monitoring unit is initialized, the execution
+time of the service procedure will be tracked.

 validate-request
 ----------------